chiefbiiko/drain/README.md

     throw err;
   },
   onclose: () => any = (): void => undefined,
-  { limit = Infinity, timeout = Infinity }: DrainOptions = {}
+  { limit = Infinity }: DrainOptions = {}
 ): Cancel
 ```

 The returned `cancel(err?: Error): void` function allows to stop reading.
 Once invoked any pending reads are awaited before invoking either the `onerror` or `onclose` handler.
 If `cancel` is invoked with an error the `onerror` handler is called with that error, otherwise the `onclose` handler gets invoked as reaction to the cancelation.
+Canceling is a bike-shed feature, fx if `reader` never resolves its `read` promises, the cancelation will never take place because we are blocking while awaiting the read promise.

 The option's `limit` property can be used to cap the number of reads and likewise the number of the `ondata` handler invocations.
-The `timeout` prop is probably useful when the `reader` is a network socket.

 #### `interface DrainOptions`